 Using the sequence, closely linked to the golden number, (the relationship between any two numbers flanked in the sequence results in the “Phi”) it is possible to graphically reconstruct the “Fibonacci Spiral“, a very effective compositional technique, which brings great balance and harmony to the image.

 Another technique is the “Golden Triangle“, ideal for elements that follow diagonal lines.
 The frame is divided by a diagonal from which we draw a perpendicular line from the 2 opposite corners, dividing the scene into 4 triangles.
 There are 4 possible combinations, which create the “strong points” in the same position as the “Phi” grid.
-Follow the diagonal and place the subject/object in one of the strong points give great visual impact to the image.
+Follow the diagonal and place the subject/object in one of the strong points give a great visual impact on the image.

 Applying the “Rule of Thirds” when we are taking a photo is not difficult, while the “Golden Ratio” is a more complex concept and probably easier to apply later, in the post-production phase, cutting the image correctly to achieve greater compositional harmony.

 The option of Photoshop and Lightroom to crop according to the composition technique that best suits the situation is very useful.
-Practice with old photos and try to improve them applying these rules when you consider it appropriate.
+Practice with old photos and try to improve them by applying these rules when you consider it appropriate.

 To use this option in Photoshop, you must select the “Crop” tool in the left sidebar, then at the top, in the tool options, you will find an icon that opens a scrolling window with different compositing techniques for cropping.